SergeiRogov/data-stream-approximation-system/README.md

 # data-stream-approximation-system
-A system for approximating and summarizing data streams using algorithms like Count-Min Sketch, Reservoir Sampling, and Wavelet Transform, with performance evaluation and real-time visualization.
+A system for approximating and summarizing data streams using Count-Min Sketch algorithm with performance evaluation and real-time visualization.